cartuhok/3d-weather-codrops/PROJECT_WRITEUP.md

 };
 ```

-The key to this implementation lies in the `useFrame` hook, which executes every render frame (typically 60 times per second).
-Each particle maintains its own state object containing position, speed, and other properties.
 When a particle reaches the ground level, it's immediately recycled to the top of the scene with a new random horizontal position, creating the illusion of continuous rainfall without constantly creating new objects.

 ### Snow: Physics-Based Tumbling

-Snow transforms the scene into a winter wonderland where delicate crystalline particles dance through the air with mesmerizing unpredictability.
-Unlike rain's direct descent, each snowflake follows its own meandering path, swaying gently on invisible air currents while tumbling end-over-end in hypnotic spirals.
-Snow particles use a different movement pattern than rain, drifting sideways using sine wave calculations and rotating on multiple axes to simulate the chaotic beauty of natural snowfall:
+We'll use the same basic template for the snow effect but instead of the particles falling straight down we'll give it some drift.

 ```javascript
 // Snow.js - Realistic drift and tumbling with time-based rotation